-Some simple swaps for your store cupboard to make being vegan or vegetarian easy!
+Some simple swaps for vegan food to make being vegan or vegetarian easy!
 If you’ve been missing some of your old favourites then this list will help you mix up your menu without breaking the bank.

 It is easy to rely on the free from aisle to find things such as jars of sauce, cakes, soups, pasta, rice etc. And while all these things are suitable, they also tend to be more expensive.
 Use the LiberEat app to search for things like ‘Tomato pasta sauce’ to find out if the own brand version in the non-free-from aisle is also safe.

 For instance, Asda’s ‘Free From Ready Rolled Puff Pastry’ is free from gluten, egg and milk and costs £1.85.
 However, the own brand ‘ASDA Ready Rolled Puff Pastry’ is also vegan but only costs 95p- that’s nearly half the price!
 Of course, if you need to avoid both gluten and are vegan, this example doesn’t apply to you, but there may be others which do, such as a tomato sauce, pesto, or soup.

 Another of our swaps for vegan food: Worcestershire sauce is one of those ingredients where you don’t know what you’ve got til its gone.
 Often supermarkets will stock a free from version but it can be a small bottle and not quite as strong a flavour, so I have burned through these bottles fairly quickly.
 Until, that is, I discovered Henderson’s relish, a Sheffield staple with many celebrity fans.
 It is not only tasty, but gluten free, vegetarian, vegan, and contains none of the 14 major allergens!